Emzzy241/Trivia-flash-cards-1.1.0/README.md

 * Api with JavaScript
 * jQuery
 * JSON
-* Trivia API
+* Trivia Database API
+* Static methods
+* Promises

 ## Description
-_In this great application I made use of the Trivia API to have amazing features incorporated into my App, below I will be giving users instructions on how to set up this amazing application on their Laptops.
-In this app you get a combination of Trivia(a great Question and answers) App and your normal Quiz App...
-Have fun :)_
+_THis is an update to the already existing Trivia app.
+THe version 1.1.0 comes with Promises for making the API call, and also in this app there was separation of logics(business logic and UserInterface logic) into different files_

 ## Setup/Installation
 * First clone the project on your System(git clone _REPOSITORY-NAME_)